catpea/catpea-project/database/furkies-purrkies/poem-2121/index.md

 using men as they truly were.

 And thou must unfasten them,
-undoing the stitches (STICH-iz) by which they were bound.
+undoing the stitches by which they were bound.

 ---